mistermaxis-zz/responsive-design/README.md

 # Project Name

-> One paragraph statement about the project.
+> Project from week 2 in the Microverse program, dealing with responsive design using media queries.
 ![screenshot](./app_screenshot.png)

 Additional description about the project and its features.

 ## Built With

-- Major languages
-- Frameworks
-- Technologies used
+- HTML5, CSS3

 ## Live Demo